How to Grow and Care for Larkspur

 - Replant the divisions in well-prepared soil, watering them thoroughly.

 Larkspur is not only beautiful but also versatile in its uses.
-Here are some creative ideas:
+Here are some practical ideas:

 In the Garden